 By now, even your corner dive bar probably has a bottle or two of so-called natural wine — made organically, with minimal intervention — lying around.
 The last few years have seen an explosion in their popularity, and it’s easy to see why: The wines are fun, funky, relatively affordable, and fans say the winemaking methods even help ease hangovers.
 (Let’s just say Grub Street has some anecdotal data to disprove that last point, but still.)
-Yet even though natural wine is easy to find, there are still shops, bars, and restaurants that take the stuff extra seriously, offering fans wines that they won’t be able to find anywhere else while also pricing their wares gently enough to ensure everyone can afford to try a few things.
-Here are the 27 best spots for embracing the glou glou life in all its glory.
+Last spring, we put together a comprehensive guide to all the shops, bars, and restaurants where natural wine is getting its due, but in the intervening months more than a dozen new options have popped up all over the city.
+Here are the 42 best spots for embracing the glou glou life in all its glory.

 Restaurants and Bars

 Dig Inn’s first full-service restaurant may be all about zen, vegetable-centric fare, but that doesn’t mean you have to drink a quiet, retiring wine when you dine there.
 Go all-in on the funk with the Domaine de l’Ecu Faust Chardonnay, a tart orange wine that gets its weirdness from eight months of prolonged skin contact, which gives the yeast that live on the grapes all the time they need to take this wine just left of center.